MicrosoftDocs/Contribute/Contribute/index.md

 > [!IMPORTANT]
 > All repositories that publish to docs.microsoft.com have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).
 Or contact [opencode@microsoft.com](mailto:opencode@microsoft.com), or [conduct@dotnetfoundation.org](mailto:conduct@dotnetfoundation.org) with any questions or comments.<br>
 >
 > Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [docs.microsoft.com Terms of Use](https://docs.microsoft.com/legal/termsofuse).
 New or significant changes generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Microsoft.
-We need you to complete the online form before we can accept your pull request.
+We need you to complete the online form before we can review or accept your pull request.

 ## Quick edits to existing documents